212.644.9494 New York Dermatology

 Etanercept, infliximab, and adalimumab (Humira) have been approved to treat psoriatic arthritis.

 In general, treatment for psoriasis starts with topical medications, such as corticosteroids, calcipotriene, and tazarotene.
-5 These medications may be used alone or in combination.
+These medications may be used alone or in combination with cortisone injections.

 If these medications are unsuccessful, phototherapy or psoralens plus ultraviolet A (PUVA) may be used.